Compliance and Remediation

 Recent Citations History

-The number of EHS citations issued to Bristol-Myers Squibb was 22, 20 and 19 in the years 2009, 2010 and 2011, respectively.
-In 2011, thirteen citations were safety-related and six were environmental-related.
-Fines and penalties over $100K paid by the company are disclosed in the annual 10K report filed with the SEC.
-The company reported one event for $127,000 in 2009 and none in 2010 and 2011.
+Our internal records reflect that the number of EHS citations issued to Bristol-Myers Squibb were 15 in 2013, 8 in 2014 and 6 in 2015.
+In 2015, 2 citations were safety-related and 4 were environmental-related.
+Fines and penalties over $100K paid by the company are disclosed in the annual 10K report filed with the SEC, and in 2013, 2014 and 2015 there were no events that required reporting.

-All Bristol-Myers Squibb facilities maintain a spill prevention and response plan to minimize and properly manage any spill or unintended release to the environment.
+All Bristol-Myers Squibb manufacturing and R&D facilities maintain a spill prevention and response plan to minimize and properly manage any spill or unintended release to the environment.

 Bristol-Myers Squibb, like most major industrial companies, is involved in a number of environmental cleanups associated with past activities.
 We invest resources to achieve cleanup in a manner that is environmentally and financially responsible.
 We utilize risk management techniques whenever possible to determine the most effective approaches to pursue at each cleanup site.
 Our prevention-based initiatives, such as product life cycle reviews and best practices transfer, minimize the potential for future environmental impacts.